 The above announcement appeared early this year in the daily paper of McAlester, Oklahoma.
 Sounds like a political, or some other worldly entertainment, does it not?
-To say the least, it sounds more like the announcements of the digressive, apostate, so-called, Christian Church, dus 35:3) "Ye shall kindle no fire through your with all their world "clap-trap" shows, does it not?
-Well, this is the "Digressives No. 2." following closely on the heels of the "Digressives No. 1."
+To say the least, it sounds more like the announcements of the digressive, apostate, so-called, Christian Church, with all their world "clap-trap" shows, does it not?
+Well, this is the "Digressives No. 2," following closely on the heels of the "Digressives No. 1."
 About all thy need to be right by their side in digression is to install the piano, for they have about everything else you will find in the Christian Church.
-Why should they allow a "little he giveth you on the Sixth day the bread of two thing" like the instrumental music to keep them be self explanatory as to why, some faithful 6.
-He must recall that he was a servant in the brethren cannot and will not go along with such, and why we are willing to be criticised and stigmatized, "narrow-minded," "old foggy," "unlearned," "moss-backs," etc. As Bro: Tant warned them, time and again, "Brethren, we are drifting!"
+Why should they allow a "little thing" like the instrumental music to keep them divided?
+All the above folly and digression should be self explanatory as to why, some faithful brethren cannot and will not go along with such, and why we are willing to be criticised and stig-matized, "narrow-minded," "old foggy," "unlearned," "moss-backs," etc. As Bro.
+Tant-warned them, time and again, "Brethren, we are drifting!"
 But, they gave no heed; neither did he, except in word.
 Alas! -Homer L. King.